-Dr. Eggan is also an assistant professor of stem cell and regenerative biology at Harvard University.
+Dr. Eggan is also a professor of stem cell and regenerative biology at Harvard University.

 The first meeting between Kevin Eggan and the man who would become his mentor unfolded like a scene from “The Godfather.”
 In 2001, Eggan was approaching the end of his doctoral thesis at the Massachusetts Institute of Technology when a lab mate delivered a mysterious message: “I have a friend in Doug’s lab who tells me that Doug wants to meet you.”

 Doug Melton, codirector of the Harvard Stem Cell Institute and an HHMI investigator, could aptly be called a benevolent godfather of stem cell research, both for his advocacy for stem cell research and for his mentoring of young researchers.
 Melton had pegged Eggan as a rising star for his doctoral research on the genetic problems that arise when mice are cloned.

 During their conversations, the two came up with an idea that would become a major career focus for Eggan: What if you could reprogram a sick patient’s cells to become embryonic stem (ES) cells, the do-it-all cells found in embryos that can differentiate into any cell type in the body?
 Such a feat would not only give Eggan an infinite supply of cells to study in the lab, but those cells would possess the built-in genetic underpinnings of disease.

 “I really believed that we could help many people by doing this.
 It seemed like such a fundamentally simple idea that it just had to be true,” says Eggan.
 He went to straight to work trying to generate “disease-specific” ES cells for from patients suffering from amyotrophic lateral sclerosis (ALS).
 ALS is a fatal neurodegenerative disorder caused by the degeneration of motor neurons, the nerve cells that control the movement of voluntary muscles.